learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 case `/` is the _operator_ that means "division."

 So, this _expression_ will _evaluate_ to `51`, when "spoken" to Ruby in IRB.
 As we see in IRB, Ruby's "return value" to this expression is `51`.
+That's Ruby conversing back with us.

 The numbers `255` and `5` are bits of data.
 We'd call them "constants"